55 Fun and Interesting Facts About Bulgaria (From a Local)

 • Bishop’s Basilica and Late-Antique Mosaics of Philippopolis

-1. Alexander Nevski Cathedral is one of the largest East Orthodox cathedrals in the world.
+1. Alexander Nevsky Cathedral is one of the largest East Orthodox cathedrals in the world.
 Built in 1912 in the New Byzantine architectural style, the temple is one of the attractions Sofia is best known for.
 The cathedral strikes with its impressive golden domes.

 2. The Rose Valley in Bulgaria produces approximately half of the world’s rose oil.
 The fragrant oil is extracted from a species called rosa damascena (Damask rose).
 It is an essential component in the cosmetics industry.
 The Bulgarian Rose Oil is a Protected Geographical Indication.